2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pulling-most-recent-files.markdown

 applemobilitytrends_2020-11-08.csv
 ```

-While retroactive data analysis is useful, the most recent file will include the data of the previous files.
+While retroactive data analysis is useful, the most recent file will include all data from previous files.
 Thus, to retrieve the most up to date information while using R, we must use some functions which are pre-loaded into R.

 First, we must elucidate these functions
 * `file.info` = provides some basic information about a file(s)